httpwg/http-extensions/draft-ietf-httpbis-origin-frame.md

 : An unsigned, 16-bit integer indicating the length, in octets, of the ASCII-Origin field.

 Origin:
-: An OPTIONAL sequence of characters containing the ASCII serialization of an origin ({{!RFC6454}}, Section 6.2) that the sender believes this connection is or could be authoritative for.
+: An OPTIONAL sequence of characters containing the ASCII serialization of an origin ({{!RFC6454}}, Section 6.2) that the sender asserts this connection is or could be authoritative for.

 The ORIGIN frame does not define any flags.
 However, future updates to this specification MAY define flags.
 See {{process}}.